Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

     ![Returns connection](../../Assets/Screenshots/Channels/OrdersReturns/Returns/ReturnsConnection.png "[Returns connection]")

 2. Click the *Download returns automatically* drop-down list and select the desired time interval at which the returns will be automatically downloaded.
+By default, the **never** option is preselected.
 The following options are available:
     - **never**
     - **every 2 minutes**
     - **every 5 minutes**